Welcome To The Good Food Network! Please Click Here To View A Round Up Of This Weeks French Fine Food News And Special Offers!

 Place Your Duck Confit Tin At Room Temperature

 A few hours before you use it.
 Why?
 Tins of duck confit contain a liberal amount of duck fat.
-If the tin is cold (say from the garage), the duck fat is solid, making it very hard to remove the duck legs without breaking them, which can be frustrating.
+If the tin is cold, the duck fat is solid, making it very hard to remove the duck legs without breaking them.
 If the tin and contents are at room temperature, the duck fat becomes loose, making it much easier to remove the duck legs.

 If you did forget to do this, you can always place your duck confit in tepid water for half an hour for much the same effect.